HL7/cql/input/pages/02-authorsguide.md

   [Condition: "SNOMED"]
 ```

-The [.id]#"Get Condition from Code Declaration"# expression returns conditions for the patient where the code is equivalent to the [.id]#"Acute Pharyngitis Code"# code.
-The [.id]#"Get Condition from CodeSystem Declaration"# expression returns conditions for the patient where the code is some code in the [.id]#"SNOMED"# code system.
+The <span class="id">"Get Condition from Code Declaration"</span> expression returns conditions for the patient where the code is equivalent to the <span class="id">"Acute Pharyngitis Code"</span> code.
+The <span class="id">"Get Condition from CodeSystem Declaration"</span> expression returns conditions for the patient where the code is some code in the <span class="id">"SNOMED"</span> code system.

-When the primary code attribute is used (i.e. no filtering attribute name is specified in the retrieve), the retrieve uses the _membership_ operator ([.kw]#in#) if the terminology target is a valueset or code system, and the _equivalent_ operator ([.sym]#~#) otherwise.
+When the primary code attribute is used (i.e. no filtering attribute name is specified in the retrieve), the retrieve uses the _membership_ operator (<span class="kw">in</span>) if the terminology target is a valueset or code system, and the _equivalent_ operator (<span class="sym">~</span>) otherwise.
 For more information about using the equivalent operator with terminology, refer to the <<Code>> section.
 For more information about using the membership oeprator with terminology, refer to the <<Terminology Operators>> section.

 When the code path is specified, the code comparison operation can be specified as well: